slashd-analytics/slashd/README.md

 So far is empty, but it'll be used for the final bundle and source code.

-Put a ⭐️ if you find it interesting!
+Put a ⭐️ if you find it intriguing!